 Try Out Your Capsule

 After you think you have a good starter capsule wardrobe together, test it out in the real world.
 Get into the habit of the rotation and laundry.
 See how you feel in them and if there is anything you want to add, tweak or change in any way about the items.

 Is a Capsule Wardrobe Right for You?

 Capsule wardrobes aren’t for everyone.
 Certain people have a real passion for fashion and collect certain items from designer collections.
-Some express themselves through their fashion and like to mix it up every day with different items.
+Some express themselves through their fashion and mix it up daily with different items.
 Doing this is not about giving up collections or passions.

 Create one for everyday loungewear, for instance, or maybe just as a “work uniform” capsule.
 See how it feels.
 If you hate it, you can always go back.
 If you loved it, look for more ways to incorporate the same logic to other areas of your life that might need simplification.

-One area that a capsule wardrobe can really come in handy is when you travel.
-If you’re a frequent traveler you may prefer this approach.
+One area where a capsule wardrobe can come in handy is when you travel.
+If you’re a frequent traveler, you may prefer this approach.

 Travel capsules are clothes that you pack for a trip that are all interchangeable and match with each other – just as a capsule wardrobe should do.

-The benefit here is that you can pack minimally and still have enough different outfits to fulfill your travel needs.
+The benefit here is that you can pack minimally (for instance, in a couple of packing cubes) and still have enough different outfits to fulfill your travel needs.